Across Eternity: Book 4 - Cover

 “It doesn’t concern you.”

 “How can it not?!
-Valon, you’ve been with me since the day I was born!
+Valon, you’ve been with me since before we were born!
 If it doesn’t concern me, then why does it hurt so much?
 Why have I had to suffer alone while you were galivanting around, making the world your enemy?”

 “You wouldn’t understand.”

 “That is not your choice to make!
-I deserve an answer!
-You owe me and explanation!
+After everything we’ve been through, I deserve a real answer!
+You owe me an explanation!
 Just tell me what it is that you want!
 What could be worth abandoning me and your home?”

 Valon floated down to the ground, but did not step off his floating platform.
 “What I want is meaning.
-I used to wonder if there was purpose in our lives, if we were born with meaning.
+I used to wonder if there was purpose in our lives, if we were born as part of some plan.
 I no longer wonder, and I can’t go back to how I was after learning the truth.
 I can’t continue to live so pointlessly.
 Everyone wants to know their place in the world, but there is no truth more horrific.
 We are all so small, less then dust.
 This thing we call existence is a bad joke.”

 “Then what is it that you are trying to do?
 What have you been working on here?”